yibeihuang/DSPreport/Documents/readme.txt

-Git is a version conrol system.
+Git is a distributed version conrol system.
 Git is free software.